LIUTIGHE/BSCV-Dataset/README.md

 1. We shared our proposed video recovery method and evaluation results in the [method](https://github.com/LIUTIGHE/BSCV-Dataset/edit/main/README.md#824) part.

-2. We provide preliminary comparison between our method and non-end-to-end video inpainting methods, the recovered video is illustrated to demonstrate our method's advantage.
+2. We additionally presented some performance comparisons in video form, which highlights the advantage of our method in recovering long-term and large area corruptions.

 ### 8.24